 BLAST E-values: how they are calculated and what they mean

-A crucial measure that accompanies every hit sequence that BLAST identifies is the E-value (Expectation value).
+A crucial measure that accompanies every hit sequence that BLAST identifies is the E-value, from Expectation value. (aka, E value, e-value, evalue).
 Here, we’ll walk through:

 What is an E-value?